-It is our ambition to create an essentially different city: a city that is healthy, sustainable, accessible, liveable and attractive for each and everyone of us.
-A city that is performing well in terms of quality of living, with clean air and less traffic noise, which contributes to a favourable climate for new inhabitants and businesses.
-Making Utrecht the ideal bike-friendly city requires innovations.
-With the construction of the largest bicycle building in the world well underway and boasting the first Parking route for bicycles, Utrecht is creating more space for bicycles and a better bicycle and cycling experience.
+It is our ambition to create a city that is healthy, sustainable, accessible, liveable and attractive for each and everyone of us.
+A city that performs well in terms of quality of living, with clean air and reduced traffic noise, which contributes to a favourable climate for new inhabitants and businesses.
+In order to turn Utrecht into the ideal bike-friendly city, innovations are required..
+By building the largest bicycle parking facility in the world and providing the first bicycle parking route, Utrecht is creating more space for bicycles and a better cycling experience.

-Cycling represents freedom; freedom for everybody to move through the city in a way that is convenient, pleasant and cheap.
-‘Best cycling city in the world’ means that people of all ages be able to cycle safe and that even more people opt for using the bicycle, also between Utrecht and its neighbouring municipalities.
+Cycling represents freedom.
+It offers freedom for everybody to move through and around the city in a way that is convenient, pleasant and cheap.
+Utrecht was named ‘best cycling city in the world’.
+People of all ages are able to cycle safely.
+And even more people opt to use the bicycle to visit Utrecht and its neighbouring municipalities.

-Utrecht has a population of 350,000.
-The city is part of an urban area with over 650,000 inhabitants.
+Utrecht has a population of 360.000 in 2022.
+The city is part of an urban area with over 700.000 inhabitants.
 It is an area with a huge growth potential for bicycle traffic.
-In this context, therefore we cooperate with our neighbouring municipalities and the province.
-We aim at doubling the use of bicycles in commuter traffic by 2030 (compared to 2011).
-About 60% of the working population lives less than15 kilometers from their place of work and can go to work by bicycle.
+Therefore, we cooperate with our neighbouring municipalities and the province of Utrecht.
+About 60 percent of the working population lives less than 15 kilometers from their place of work and can go to work by bicycle.
 Across the entire province of Utrecht, we aim that by 2023 at least 50 percent of all trips up to 15 kilometers will be trips by bicycle.

-The city council considers cycling (and walking) the most important means of transport in the city.
-Bicycle parking capacity is extended, and we are building an efficient network of convenient major bicycle routes, connecting the city to the region.
+The city council considers cycling (and walking) as the most important means of transport in the city.
+Bicycle parking capacity is still extending.
+And we are building a network of major bicycle routes, connecting the city to the region.
 We are working on comfortable alternative routes to avoid the busier areas.
-Many pedestrian routes will be improved as well, beginning in the city centre.
+Many pedestrian routes will be improved as well, starting with the city centre.

 The mobility strategies are collected in our sustainable urban mobility plan for 2040.
-One of the main themes focuses on how Utrecht can and wants to develop in the field of traffic and mobility within this limited space.
-For instance, it determines where the cyclist and pedestrian get more room and which routes are the fast and logical routes for cars and public transport.
-The vision is also about how a smart organisation of public space can ensure that people walk or bike more often.
-Utrecht has to be a beautiful, easily accessible city that is great for living, work and recreation.
+One of the main themes focuses on how Utrecht can and wants to develop in the fields of traffic and mobility, within the limited available space.
+For instance, the plan determines where cyclists and pedestrians can get more room and also, which routes are the fastest and most logical for cars and public transport.
+The plan also addresses how smart planning of public space can ensure that people walk or bike more often.
+Utrecht wants to be an attractive and easily accessible city that is great for living, working and leisure activities.

 Create room for commerce, community, and social connection

-A medieval city that was originally built at a human scale, Utrecht refuses to set aside enormous amounts of space for cars.
+As a medieval city that was originally built at a human scale, Utrecht refuses to offer up more space in favor of cars.
 Instead our goal is to create room for commerce, community, and social connection.
-However there is a big challenge: Utrecht is a fast growing city with fast expanding urban mobility.
-The city has to facilitate this within the same limited public space and a denser built environment.
+However there is bygone major challenge: Utrecht is a rapidly growing city.
+The city has to facilitate a growth in mobility within the same limited public space and a denser built environment.

-How to maintain the human scale in this fast-growing bicycle-friendly city?
+Maintaining the human scale in this fast-growing bicycle-friendly city